XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 **Note:** The default vote can change between software releases.
 [Updated in: rippled 1.8.1][]

 Amendments must maintain two weeks of support from more than 80% of trusted validators to be enabled.
 If support drops below 80%, the amendment is temporarily rejected, and the two week period restarts.
-Amendments can gain and lose a majority any number of times before it becomes permanently enabled.
+Amendments can gain and lose a majority any number of times before they become permanently enabled.

 Amendments that have had their source code removed without being enabled are considered **Vetoed** by the network.